-Actually, there is no predicted moment for baby first walk.
-However, most of babies will take her first steps around 9 to 12 months and master it around 14 or 15 months.
+Actually, there is no predicted moment for a baby first walk.
+However, most of the babies will take her first steps around 9 to 12 months and master it around 14 or 15 months.
 For some, it will happen later by 16 to 17 months.

-On a wonderful day, you will see your baby walking for the first time but actually it is a long-haul internal growth.
-Since the day she was born, baby has been developing strength and skills which she will need to walk.
-If paying attention, you will notice about 2 months old, while you hold your baby on up-standing position she moves her legs in stepping motion.
-Around 3 to 4 months, baby is able to roll over, rise up her head and push up her body with her arms a little during tummy time.
+On a wonderful day, you will see your baby walking for the first time but actually, it is a long-haul internal growth.
+Since the day she was born, a baby has been developing strength and skills which she will need to walk.
+If paying attention, you will notice about 2 months old, while you hold your baby on the up-standing position she moves her legs in stepping motion.
+Around 3 to 4 months, a baby is able to roll over, rise up her head and push up her body with her arms a little during tummy time.
 These actions will help to build upper body strength.
-About 5 months, baby may enjoy bouncing up and down if she is held upright (see product: Jungle jumper zoo…).
+About 5 months, a baby may enjoy bouncing up and down if she is held upright (see product: Jungle jumper zoo…).
 Bouncing would reinforce leg strength.
 Then sitting up skill will develop mostly from 6 months to 9 months; which contributes to baby’s balance and coordination.
-About 9 months, baby starts to learn pulling up firstly by gripping something to support.
+About 9 months, a baby starts to learn to pull up firstly by gripping something to support.
 Then she will be able to cruise from one piece of furniture to the other.
-After master cruising, she will walk with assistance from parent then do it unassisted by 15 months.
+After master cruising, she will walk with assistance from the parent then do it unassisted by 15 months.

 Signs of readiness

 Each baby is different and has her own schedule for the development.
 If she is not yet ready for walking, pushing her is just a painful effort.
-As mention below, walking is the consequence of an internal development of muscle strength, bones, coordination and balance.
+As mention below, walking is the consequence of an internal development of muscle strength, bones, coordination, and balance.
 To force her walking too soon has serious disadvantage than benefit.
 Her bones are still weak and cannot prop up the body.
 Therefore, try to notice a couple of signs that show she is ready of both mental and physical strength to start walking:

-- She can pull her body into standing position while holding onto furniture, wall or any stable objects.
+- She can pull her body into the standing position while holding onto furniture, wall or any stable objects.

 - She can cruise and walk with support.
-While cruising, baby train muscle strength, coordination and balance.
+While cruising, baby train muscle strength, coordination, and balance.

 - She can squat and stand up again.
 Then it will be soon that your baby will take her first independent steps.